On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Numerical Results and Discussion

-In the variable-rate system, we set $r_G$ to \qty{2}{bps/Hz}, which is based on the single-user single antenna system where $P_{\text{out}}$ is $0.06$.
-Accordingly, the transmission rate of aircraft $k$ is randomly selected from a uniform distribution between \qty{2}{} and \qty{6}{bps/Hz}, i.e., \mbox{$r_k\sim \mathcal{U}(2,6), \forall k \in [K]$}.
-In Fig.~\ref{fig:VR_vMax}, $P_{\text{out}}$ is computed for increasing values of $K$ in a variable-rate system.
-It can be observed that \ac{lgsa} with \mbox{$v_{\text{max}} = 2$} has almost the same performance as \ac{gsa} up to $K = 20$, and \ac{lgsa} with \mbox{$v_{\text{max}} = 4$} has the same performance up to $K = 32$.
-Moreover, \ac{lgsa} outperforms \ac{ssa} by a clear margin.
-These results show that even when joint group decoding is used for groups of only 2, the outage probability can still be significantly reduced compared to \ac{ssa}, especially for large values of $K$.
+The results in Fig.~\ref{fig:VR_vMax} and Fig.~\ref{fig:VR_K32} show that even when joint group decoding is used for groups of only 2, the outage probability can still be significantly reduced compared to \ac{ssa}, especially for large values of $K$.
 In this paper, aircraft are randomly assigned transmission rates during the variable-rate simulations.
 However, the performance of the system can be improved by determining transmission rates based on factors such as the power of the received signal or the distance between the aircraft and the \ac{gs}.